UY Scuti (Young Thug album)

-UY Scuti (stylized in all caps) is the fourth studio album by American rapper and singer Young Thug.
+UY Scuti is the fourth studio album by American rapper and singer Young Thug.
 It was released through YSL, Atlantic Records, and 300 Entertainment on September 26, 2025.
-The album features guest appearances from Ken Carson, Cardi B, T.I., Lil Baby, Sexyy Red, YFN Lucci, 21 Savage, Travis Scott, Quavo, Lil Gotit, 1300Saint, Future, and Mariah the Scientist, with the "Supernova Edition", featuring the late Lil Keed.
+The album features guest appearances from Ken Carson, Cardi B, T.I., Lil Baby, Sexyy Red, YFN Lucci, 21 Savage, Travis Scott, Quavo, Lil Gotit, 1300Saint, Future, and Mariah the Scientist, with the "Supernova Edition" deluxe featuring the late Lil Keed.
 Notable producers for the album that includes ATL Jacob, London on Da Track, TM88, Wheezy, Southside, and Metro Boomin, among others.

 Named after the red supergiant star UY Scuti, the album serves as the follow-up to Thug's album, Business Is Business (2023).
-It marks his first project since being released from prison on October, 31, 2024.
+It marks his first project since being released from prison on October 31, 2024.
 The album's lead single, "Money on Money", was released on April 25, and charted at number 39 on the Billboard Hot 100 and peaked at number 3 in New Zealand.
 The album's second single, "Miss My Dogs", was shown on the social media platform Instagram on September 11 and officially released to streaming services the next day.

-Upon its release, the album received generally mixed reviews from critics, with the album cover and intro song Ninja being panned, though the deluxe version was well received and debuted at number 6 on the Billboard 200.
+Upon its release, the album received generally mixed reviews from critics, with the album cover and intro song "Ninja" being panned, though the deluxe version was well received and debuted at number 6 on the Billboard 200.